-- Carbon dioxide emissions stay in the atmosphere for hundreds of years, so even if they fell to zero the planet would continue warming for a long time.
+Carbon dioxide emissions stay in the atmosphere for many years, so even if they fell to zero the planet would continue warming for a long time.
 But cutting emissions now means that humans will avoid even worse disasters than the ones we’re already coping with.

 This post was originally published Dec.
 10, 2020.